jlee55504/Decoder-ring-project/README.md

 ## Acknowledgments

  - This project was built for the Chegg Skill's software engineering program
- - I went beyond Chegg Skill's coding requirements by writing code for the Polybius Square cipher that maintains spaces in messages and displays a message along with instructions if incorrect characters are used.
+ - I went beyond Chegg Skill's coding requirements by writing code for the Polybius Square cipher that maintains spaces in messages and displays a message along with instructions if incorrect characters are used